 Monterey.
 Visit the world-famous Monterey Bay Aquarium; take in a jazz festival; or bike, hike or walk by the stunning, pristine California waterfront.
 (2-hour drive)

-To mark the end of your education at Berkeley, attend an on-campus closing ceremony to celebrate your achievement.
-The inspirational and lively event features a keynote speaker and farewell reception.
+To mark the end of your education at Berkeley, attend a closing ceremony at the Haas School of Business to celebrate your achievement.
+The inspirational and lively event—overlooking the UC Berkeley campus with views of the San Francisco Bay—features a keynote speaker, speeches from fellow classmates, the presentation of your certificates of completion and a farewell reception.

 Get Started on Your Berkeley Adventure